 Croftlands Court is located four miles from the Victorian seaside town of Silloth with village green overlooking the Solway Firth, shops, restaurants, bars and award winning golf course.
 Within a short drive is the western Lake District with Buttermere, Crummock Water, Ennerdale and Wast Water, Carlisle, Hadrian’s Wall and Scottish Borders are also within easy reach making this an ideal base from which to explore Cumbria.

 Converted from a former 17th century coach house and stable block to four modern apartments and one cottage all retaining exposed stone walls and beams, they will appeal to families or couples looking for a base from which to explore the Lake District in an area of peace and tranquillity.
-The two ground floor apartments are suitable for guests in wheelchairs with wider doors and lower kitchen units.
 Located on the owners working farm guests can enjoy meeting the animals including the hens, ducks, rabbits and no farm is complete without a friendly dog and cat.
 The farm also has its own tea room and bakery where you can sample the home baked cakes.

 The Hayloft is on the first floor, has oil fired under floor heating and comprises: